Yisus7u7/termux-desktop-lxqt/README.md

 And edit the geometry parameters

-- lxqt is echo 100% in qt5, does not use gtk
+- lxqt is made 100% in qt5, does not use gtk

 - This desktop is super lightweight and optimized